-Step 6 helped us identify the stumbling blocks that need to be removed to prepare the way.
-And in the scripture, we now see that God will meet with us and help us.
-Yes, in this humbling place where we know we can’t do this on our own: there he will revive us!
+Step 6 helped us identify the stumbling blocks that need to be removed to “prepare the way.”
+And in the scripture above, we now see that God will meet with us in this humble place, and help us.
+Yes, in this humbling situation where we know we can’t do this on our own: there he will revive us!

 “But he giveth more grace.
 Wherefore he saith, God resisteth the proud, but giveth grace unto the humble.
 Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.” ~ James 4:6-7